- Follow The Disciple's Road on WordPress.com

 Are You Sure You’re a Soldier?

-An elderly gentleman found himself seated next to a young man who was dressed rather sloppily in civilian clothes.
+An elderly gentleman found himself seated next to a young man who was dressed rather sloppily.
 The elderly gentleman struck up a conversation to pass the time.
-After exchanging names and pleasant greetings, he asked the young … Continue reading
+After exchanging names and pleasant greetings, he asked the young man, “Son, what … Continue reading

-Posted in Bible Study, Change, Faithfulness, God's Will, God's Word, God's Work, Hypocrisy, Obedience, Personal Holiness, Sacrifice, Salvation, Sanctification, Scripture, Separation, Service, Spiritual Warfare, The Bible
+Posted in Backsliding, Bible Study, Disobedience, Dress and Appearance, Faithfulness, God's Will, God's Word, God's Work, Obedience, Personal Holiness, Rebellion, Sacrifice, Salvation, Sanctification, Scripture, Separation, Service, Spiritual Warfare, The Bible

-Tagged being a good soldier for Christ, fake Christians, illustration about the Christian as a soldier, people who claim to be Christians are aren't, the Christian as a soldier
+Tagged being a good soldier for Christ, fake Christians, illustration about the Christian as a soldier, people who claim to be Christians but aren't, the Christian as a soldier

 Leave a comment